5 memorable moments from Trump’s chaotic testimony in NY fraud trial

 “Even yesterday, she’s out there saying ‘fraud, fraud.’
 The fraud is her,” Trump said, referring to James.

-“He called me a fraud and he didn’t know anything about me,” Trump said of Judge Arthur Engoron.
+“He called me a fraud and he didn’t know anything about me,” Trump said of Engoron.